-At Calvary Child Development Center (CCDC), we are committed to providing the highest quality daycare and preschool programs in a nurturing, Christian environment where children know they are loved by God.
-Our programs focus on helping each child grow academically, spiritually, physically, emotionally, and socially — providing unique opportunities for each child to discover and develop his or her God-given gifts.
+At Calvary Child Development Center (CCDC), we are committed to providing the highest quality daycare and preschool programs in a nurturing, Christian environment.
+Our programs focus on helping each child develop academically, spiritually, physically, emotionally, and socially by providing unique opportunities for each child to learn, grow, and begin to discover his or her God-given gifts.

 We are a ministry of Calvary Church and share Calvary’s Christ-centered focus as well as its campus and facilities.

 "Whoever receives one such child in my name receives me" — Matthew 18:5

 By nurturing our children and demonstrating the love of Christ, we want to help them develop strong values and character in a happy and secure environment, founded on the truth of God’s Word.

 Our Educational Focus

 A Well-Rounded Experience

 Our hands-on, developmentally appropriate activities target all aspects of early childhood development, while emphasizing the love of Jesus Christ.
 We strive to maintain a balance of child-initiated play with activities that are teacher-directed.